I INTRODUCTION TO CLASS ACTIONS IN THE UNITED STATES

 ii Appointment of lead plaintiff and lead counsel

 If the complaint survives a motion to dismiss, then in certain cases it may be appropriate for the court to appoint a 'lead plaintiff' and 'lead counsel', to represent the putative class even before class certification.
 That typically occurs in securities class action cases, where multiple proposed class actions can be filed by different named plaintiffs.
 Appointment of a lead plaintiff and lead counsel helps clarify who will then have primary responsibility on behalf of the class for filing an amended complaint (which often occurs following consolidation of multiple cases) and/or seeking certification of the class.

-In appointing lead plaintiff, the court is instructed to ‘adopt a presumption’ in favour of plaintiffs with ‘the largest financial interest’ in the class action.21 This presumption can be rebutted by evidence showing that the presumptive lead plaintiff ‘will not fairly and adequately protect the interests of the class’, or ‘is subject to unique defenses that render such plaintiff incapable of adequately representing the class’.22
+In appointing lead plaintiff, the court is instructed to 'adopt a presumption' in favour of plaintiffs with 'the largest financial interest' in the class action.19 This presumption can be rebutted by evidence showing that the presumptive lead plaintiff 'will not fairly and adequately protect the interests of the class', or 'is subject to unique defences that render such plaintiff incapable of adequately representing the class'.20

-The court-appointed lead plaintiff is then empowered, ‘subject to the approval of the court’, to ‘retain counsel to represent the class’.23
+The court-appointed lead plaintiff is then empowered, 'subject to the approval of the court', to 'retain counsel to represent the class'.21

 iii Class certification

 Rule 23(c)(1)(A) of the Federal Rules of Civil Procedure requires that '[a]t an early practicable time after a person sues or is sued as a class representative, the court must determine by order whether to certify the action as a class action'.
 This occurs following a motion for class certification filed by the named or lead plaintiff, which typically is opposed by the defendant.